 - In 2005 the National Consumer Survey (NCS) report indicated that more than 40% of Americans think they are safer in a sport utility vehicle (SUV) than in a regular car.

 - This same report indicated that nearly 50% of Americans do not consider that loads contribute to the risk of rollover.

 - 39% of Americans feel more empowered when driving or riding in an SUV.

-- The NHTSA reports that buses passenger vans, and SUVs rollover much more easily than other types of vehicles, namely cars.
-Furthermore, about 37% of fatalities occur in these type of rollover crashes, compared to 15% for passenger car crashes.
+- The NHTSA reports that buses, passenger vans, and SUVs roll over much more easily than other types of vehicles, namely cars.
+Furthermore, about 37% of fatalities occur in these types of rollover crashes, compared to 15% for passenger car crashes.

 - According to the Insurance Information Institute, in 2006 the occupant fatality rate of rollover accidents exceeded all other vehicles.